We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 2. Handprints and footprints

-You can draw not only with your fingers, but also with your palms and even legs.
-These interesting works can be made from the prints of arms and legs, if you apply a little imagination.
+You can draw not only with your fingers, but also with your palms and even your legs.
+Like these ones interesting works can be made from hand and foot prints if you apply a little imagination.

 3. More prints

-Anything can be printed.
-For example, you can paint the wheels of a toy car with paint and drive it around on paper.
-An interesting print in the form of a rose is obtained from the remains of a head of Peking (Chinese) cabbage.
+You can make prints with anything.
+For example, you can paint the wheels of a toy car and drive it around on paper.
+An interesting rose-shaped print is made from the remains of a head of Chinese cabbage.

-Using ordinary woolen threads, you can create very interesting surprise patterns.
-This technique is called threading.
-To do this, take a sheet of paper or cardboard, fold it in half.
-Dip the end of the woolen thread 10 cm into the gouache, then clamp the dyed thread between the folded paper and move it there.
+Using ordinary woolen threads you can create very interesting surprise designs.
+This technique is called thread painting.
+To do this, take a sheet of paper or cardboard and fold it in half.
+Dip the end of a woolen thread 10 cm into the gouache, then clamp the colored thread between the folded paper and move it there.
 We remove the thread, unfold the paper and marvel together with the baby at the unusual combination of lines and strokes.
-You can simultaneously dye several threads in different colors and get a multi-color gibberish.
-Consider the resulting image together with the baby, think about what it looks like, give it a name.
-Maybe it's fireworks or a colored meadow, or just a good mood?
+You can dye several threads at the same time different colors and get multi-colored abracadabra.
+Look at the resulting image together with your baby, think about what it looks like, give it a name.
+Maybe it's fireworks or a colorful meadow, or just good mood?

-You can draw with soap bubbles!
-To do this, add paint or food coloring to any soap-foaming solution, swell more foam and lean paper on top of it.
+You can also draw soap bubbles!
+To do this, add paint or paint to any foaming soap solution. food coloring, bubble up more foam and place the paper on top of it.

-From such paper you can make greeting cards to relatives and friends.
+You can use this paper to make greeting cards for relatives and friends.

-Now on sale there are play sets of stamps for children's creativity.
-Thanks to them, the kid can decorate a greeting card, supplement his drawing with the necessary elements.
-Playing with stamps, you can introduce your baby to such concepts as a logical sequence of characters (pattern) and symmetry.
-Contribute to the development of creative thinking sets with stamps in the form of geometric shapes, from which you can make various pictures.
-For example, a set of stamps "Tangram".
+Now on sale there are game sets of stamps for children's creativity.
+Thanks to them, the baby can decorate greeting card, supplement your drawing with the necessary elements.
+By playing with stamps, you can introduce your baby to concepts such as logical sequence of symbols (pattern) and symmetry.
+Promote development creative thinking sets with stamps in the form geometric shapes, from which you can make various pictures.
+For example, a set of “Tangram” stamps.

 Anastasia Sazhina

-Drawing with palms, fingers and legs contributes to the development of fine motor skills of fingers, curiosity and interest of children in work.
-The image of objects helps children develop imagination, memory, helps the child to better understand the world around him.
-Besides It is very fun and interesting (to get dirty in the paint).
+Drawing with palms, fingers and legs contributes to the development of fine motor skills of the fingers, curiosity and interest in children's work.
+The image of objects helps children develop imagination, memory, helps the child to know better the world.
+Besides, it's very fun and interesting (getting dirty with paint).

-In the process of classes, kids learn to name and distinguish colors.
-The dots drawn with fingers can be raindrops, or they can be grains for chickens.
-A handprint can be a bullfinch, or it can turn into a wish-granting goldfish.
-All this contributes to the formation of artistic and figurative thinking.
+During the lessons, children learn to name and distinguish colors.
+The dots drawn with your fingers can be raindrops, or they can also be grains for the chickens.
+The handprint may be a bullfinch, or it may turn into goldfish, fulfilling wishes.
+All this contributes to the formation of artistic and imaginative thinking.

 Special finger paints are safe for children.
 They contain only natural ingredients.

-When a child is still small, it is difficult for him to draw with brushes, felt-tip pens, and a pencil.
-Therefore, for babies, arms, legs, fingers are best suited.
-So, even at an early age, an adult, without much effort, will help the child develop a love for creativity, show the child new, non-traditional drawing techniques.
+When a child is still small, it is difficult for him to draw with brushes, felt-tip pens, or pencils.
+Therefore, arms, legs, and fingers are best suited for babies.
+Yes, back in early age, adult without special effort will help the child develop a love of creativity, will show the child new, unconventional drawing techniques.

-Drawing with fingers, palms, legs is a permitted game with dirt, which allows you to save the individual from aggression.
-Moreover, no one scolds for this game, but on the contrary, everyone admires it.
+Drawing with fingers, palms, legs is a permitted game with dirt, which allows you to rid an individual of aggression.
+Moreover, no one criticizes this game, but on the contrary, everyone admires it.

-Drawing with finger paints is a preparatory stage for the transition to painting with a brush, it teaches you to feel the boundaries of the sheet, and has a positive effect on the development of figurative thinking.
+Finger painting is preparatory stage for the transition to painting with a brush, teaches you to feel the boundaries of the sheet, has a positive effect on the development of imaginative thinking.

-I want to present to your attention the work of the children of the first junior group:
+I would like to present to your attention the work of the children of the first junior group:

 These are the very first masterpieces of children, finger painting: